stealthizer/StrataBlitz/docs/instructions.md

         This level begins after the title screen, when player press 1 to begin the game
         - Common enemies:
             - They com from above randomly.
 They will move linearly down.
             - enemy_ship1 don't shoot.
 Is moderate fast.
-Takes 2 shots do destroy
+Takes 2 shots do destroy.
+Score is 10 points
             - enemy_ship2 don't shoot.
-Is faster than enemy-ship1
+Is faster than enemy-ship1.
+Score is 5 points
         - Boss1:
             - boss1 is 200x200 and is named enemy_boss1.png
             - It spawns after 10 seconds of the init of the game.